Aria-Labs-Dev/airwindohhs_godot/README.md

 An MIT-licensed GDExtension exposing the complete compatible [Airwindohhs](https://github.com/jinpavg/airwindohhs) catalog as native `AudioEffect` resources for Godot 4.6 and later.

 The current generated catalog contains 495 effects in upstream categories.
-Effects work as ordinary Godot bus processors without AriaEngine and can coexist with AriaEngine, `godot-csound`, or other audio-domain extensions.

 ## Architecture